OpenMined/TenSEAL/README.md

 TenSEAL is a library for doing homomorphic encryption operations on tensors, built on top of [Microsoft SEAL](https://github.com/Microsoft/SEAL).
 It provides ease of use through a Python API, while preserving efficiency by implementing most of its operations using C++.

+## Features

+- Encryption/Decryption of vectors of integers using BFV
+- Encryption/Decryption of vectors of real numbers using CKKS
+- Element-wise addition, substraction and multiplication of encrypted-encrypted vectors and encrypted-plain vectors
+- Complete SEAL API under `tenseal.sealapi`

 ## Installation

 #### Using pip